rux616/starfield-ship-builder-categories/support/docs/README.txt

 -------
 (Adds categories to the Ship Builder for use by other mods.)

 This mod is pretty much what it says on the tin, but does nothing on its own.
-It adds a number of keywords (with translations!) that are then available for use in other mods.
-It also adds these keywords to the Ship Builder category list.
+It adds a number of keywords that are then available for use in other mods.
+It also adds these keywords to its own Ship Builder category list, and changes a couple other records so that the game uses this new Ship Builder category list (SBC_ShipModuleRecipeCategories [FLST:02000A2A]).
 The goal is to (hopefully) keep mods from stepping on one another in regards to category editing.
 Because this mod is meant to be a community resource, it will always have donations disabled and remain opted out of DP.

 Mod Authors: Do you have a category you want included?
 Let's do it!
 Contact me and we can make it happen.